Navigator

 Showing and Hiding Components

-To show and hide components in the 2D view when focusing on specific parts of the application, click in Navigator.
+To show and hide components in the 2D view when focusing on specific parts of the application, select and in Navigator.

 To change the visibility of a component in the application code, select the Visibility check box in the Properties view or select Visibility in the context menu.